 About Hormone Therapy

-Hormone therapy for women at the Caring Center for Women in San Marcos and New Braunfels, TX comprises of blood hormone testing and an examination of the symptoms with one of our trusted doctors on staff.
+Hormone therapy for women at the Caring Center for Women in New Braunfels, TX comprises of blood hormone testing and an examination of the symptoms with one of our trusted doctors on staff.
 We provide thorough gynecological care for women of all ages, especially for the transition from perimenopause to postmenopause.
 Women over the age of 40 should consider hormone level testing if they have missed periods or experienced vaginal dryness, pain during sexual intercourse, hot flashes, and sleepless nights.
 Initial testing focuses on evaluating estrogen levels and controlling symptoms.
 You can expect:

 - A discussion of medical records, family medical history, and sexual history